outlier-org/onboarding/README.md

 * The project must be operational and have all tests passing after every commit.
 * Use [Conventional Commits](https://www.conventionalcommits.org)
 * Do not mix feature changes (added functionality) with fixes (restored functionality), refactors (no change in functionality), or style changes (only whitespace or other cosmetic changes).
+* Before a PR is ready for review, make sure that it is a single commit.
+If the combined commit is too large or disparate, consider multiple PRs.
 * Do not modify a project's `.gitignore` to add files related to your editor or environment.
 Use your own [global .gitignore](https://stackoverflow.com/questions/7335420/global-git-ignore/22885996#22885996) for that instead.

 ## Workflow